wp-plugins/wd-twitter-feed/readme.txt

 == Frequently Asked Questions ==

+= Where can I find the oAuth access tokens? =

+Twitter uses oAuth access tokens to verify the user that is fetching the data.
+In order to get your own tokens, you would have to create a twitter app on https://dev.twitter.com/ after which you will be provided with the app’s oAuth credentials that are needed for Twitter Feed.

+= Is it possible to use the plugin without using shortcodes? =

+Since version 1.43, Twitter Feed comes with a PHP based API that allows you to fetch tweets anywhere without having to use shortcodes.
+The API can be found under `core/functions.php`

 = Why do I need to enable caching? =

 Twitter Feed makes a request to the Twitter API every time someone views a page in your blog.
 This creates a problem since Twitter imposes a limit of 180 requests per hour. exceeding the limit would prevent you from making new requests until the clock is reset.